There Are Options In Estate Planning

 - Wills are a public document upon death.
 Anyone can purchase a copy of a Will for a dollar or two per page.

-Anyone looking for distressed property will search public records including foreclosure files, bankruptcy files, divorce files, and even probate files.
+Anyone looking for distressed property will search public records including foreclosure files on sites like Auction.com, bankruptcy files, divorce files, and even probate files.
 Planning your estate with a Will offers very little privacy.

 OPTION III: LIVING TRUST

 The Living Trust is in my opinion the best option in estate planning.
 The common myths and excuses not to do a Trust are not true.
-For example, many people believe you need a large estate before you consider a Trust.
+For example, many people believe you need a large estate before you consider a Trust before even thinking about any other factors, like revocable vs irrevocable trust options.

 I recommend a Living Trust to anyone whose total estate is over $75,000.00.
 Seventy-five thousand dollars is the level at which the court requires a formal probate.
 Another myth is that real estate cannot be transferred to the Trust, and if the homestead is transferred to the Trust the exemption is lost.
 Any real estate can be transferred to the Trust, and the homestead will not be lost.